Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence: Abstract

 \section{Abstract}

 Quantum nonlocality, pioneered in Bell's seminal work and subsequently verified through a series of experiments, has drawn substantial attention due to its practical applications in various protocols.
 Evaluating and comparing the extent of nonlocality within distinct quantum correlations holds significant practical relevance.
 Within the resource theoretic framework this can be achieved by assessing the inter-conversion rate among different nonlocal correlations under free local operations and shared randomness.
 In this study we, however, present instances of quantum nonlocal correlations that are incomparable in the strongest sense.
 Specifically, when starting with an arbitrary many copies of one nonlocal correlation, it becomes impossible to obtain even a single copy of the other correlation, and this incomparability holds in both directions.
-Remarkably, these incomparable quantum correlations can be obtained even in the simplest Bell scenario, which involves two parties, each having two dichotomic measurements setups.
+Such incomparable quantum correlations can be obtained even in the simplest Bell scenario, which involves two parties, each having two dichotomic measurements setups.
 Notably, there exist an uncountable number of such incomparable correlations.
-Our result challenges the notion of a `unique gold coin', often referred to as the `maximally resourceful state', within the framework of the resource theory of quantum nonlocality, which has nontrivial implications in the study of nonlocality distillation.
+Our result challenges the notion of a `unique gold coin', often referred to as the `maximally resourceful state', within the framework of the resource theory of quantum nonlocality.
+To this end, we provide examples of isotropic quantum correlations that cannot be distilled up-to Tsirelson point,and thus partially answer a long standing open question in nonlocality distillation.

 {\it Introduction.--} John S. Bell's groundbreaking work in 1964 represented one of the most significant departures from classical worldviews within the realm of quantum physics \cite{Bell1964}.
 His work challenged the deeply ingrained concept of `local causality' \cite{Bell1966, Mermin1993, Brunner2014}.
 Bell devised an elegant method to establish the nonlocal behavior of input-output correlations obtained in experiments involving multipartite quantum systems.
 Subsequently, several milestone experiments with entangled photons provided empirical evidence for quantum nonlocality \cite{Freedman1972, Aspect1981, Aspect1982, Aspect1982(1), Zukowski1993}, thereby settling a long-standing debate on the foundations of quantum physics \cite{Einstein1935, Bohr1935, Schrodinger1935}.
 With the advent of quantum information science, quantum nonlocality has emerged as a valuable resource for various device-independent protocols \cite{Scaran2012, Ekert1991, Barrett2005a, Acin2006, Pironio2010, Colbeck2012, Chaturvedi2015, Mukherjee2015, Brunner2013, Pappa2015, Roy2016, Banik2019}.